 Following an alleged sex offense, a student-victim may request assistance in addressing academic concerns through the Student Affairs Title IX Coordinator, who will work with the student's academic dean and faculty to provide reasonable support services and adjustments as appropriate in the circumstances.
 The student may also request assistance from the Student Affairs Title IX Coordinator in making adjustments to living arrangements, which will be provided by the Office of Residential Life when reasonably available.

-In situations in which a student is considered a threat to the University community or has criminal charges pending or filed, the Director of Student Conduct or designee may impose interim measures such as suspension, removal from housing, and/or other loss of privileges.
+Employees who have experienced sexual violence in the University's programs or services may seek assistance from the BCPD, the University Title IX Coordinator, or the Harassment Coordinator.
 Under certain circumstances, an employee who is a victim of domestic violence may be entitled to take time off under the University's Domestic Violence Leave Policy or under another available leave policy (such as a paid or unpaid medical or personal leave).
 Employees who need time off to address issues related to domestic violence or other sexual violence are encouraged to consult with their supervisor or the Benefits Director to determine what, if any, leave may be available to them.